Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lec_EE_1-4.md

 | What government policies should be adopted to make it easier for low-income students to attend college? | What government policies should be adopted to promote full employment and growth in the economy as a whole? |
 | What determines whether Citibank opens a new office in Shanghai? | What determines the overall trade in goods, services and financial assets between the U.S. and the rest of the world? |

+- Microeconomics focuses on how decisions are made by individuals and firms and the consequences of those decisions.
+  - Example: How much it would cost for a university or college to offer a new course ─ the cost of the instructor’s salary, the classroom facilities, the class materials, and so on.
+Having determined the cost, the school can then decide whether or not to offer the course by weighing the costs and benefits.
+- Macroeconomics examines the aggregate behavior of the economy (i.e. how the actions of all the individuals and firms in the economy interact to produce a particular level of economic performance as a whole).
+  - Example: Overall level of prices in the economy (how high or how low they are relative to prices last year) rather than the price of a particular good or service.

+## Microeconomics – Main Concepts
+- Scarcity and rivalry
+- Supply, demand and equilibrium
+- Price elasticity
+- Incentives and behaviors
+- Utility theory
+- Production theory
+- Law of diminishing returns
+- Law of increasing returns to scale
+- Economic shortage and surplus
+- Principle of comparative advantage
+- Production possibilities
+- Profit

+## Individual Choice: The Core of Economics
+- A resource is anything that can be used to produce something else.
+  - Ex.: Land, labor, physical capital, human capital
+- Resources are scarce—the quantity available isn’t large enough to satisfy all productive uses.
+  - Ex.: Petroleum, lumber, intelligence
+- Individual choice is the decision by an individual about what to do, which necessarily involves a decision about what not to do.
+- Principles behind the individual choices include the following:
+  - Resources are scarce.
+  - The real cost of something is what you must give up to get it.
+  - “How much?” is a decision at the margin.
+  - People usually take advantage of opportunities to make themselves better off.